HAEdwin/homeassistant-apsystems_ecu_reader/README.md

 - Added L2 and L3 voltages for three-phased inverters
 - Added support for multiple ECU hubs
 - Added individual Inverter Online sensors for automations
+- Ability to enable Zero Export (ECU-C and ECU-3)
+- Limit maximum Power of each panel (ECU-R-Pro, ECU-C, ECU-3)
 - dBm expression for Zigbee Signal Strength, ideally between -10dBm (best signal) and -70dBm (worst signal)
 > [!CAUTION]
 > - ECU entities are not migrated from the predecessor of this integration (https://github.com/ksheumaker) because the ECU-ID is now part of the ECU specific entities to enable the use of multiple ECU's.